sqldef/node-sqldef/README.md

     port,         // the port of your database socket,       // the unix socket (for mysql) file,         // the schema file to read/write
-    dry: true,    // dry run - don;t do anything to the database
+    dry: true,    // dry run - don't do anything to the database
     get: true     // get the current definition from database }))
 }